MuhammadQuran17/isra36agent/README.md

 1. We store all input values in the `localVariables` node.
 Please use this node to *get* the necessary data.
 2. `OpenAI` has a built-in assistant that manages chat history on their side.
 For OpenRouter, we handle chat history locally.
 That’s why we use separate nodes like `ifOpenAi` and `isOpenAi`.
 Note that `if` logic can also be used *inside* nodes.
 3. The `AutoErrorFixing` loop will run only a limited number of times, as defined by the `isMaxAutoErrorReached` node.
 This prevents infinite loops.
-4. The `Execute_AI_result` node connects to the PostgreSQL test database used to execute queries.
+4. The `Execute_AI_result` node connects to the SQL test database used to execute queries.

 ## Guidance on customization

-This setup is built for **PostgreSQL**, but it can be adapted to any **programming language**, and the logic can be extended to any **programming framework**.
+This setup is built for **PostgreSQL/MySQL**, but it can be adapted to any **programming language**, and the logic can be extended to any **programming framework**.

 To customize the logic for other programming languages:
 1. Change `instruction` parameter in `localVariables` node.
-2. Replace the `Execute_AI_result` PostgreSQL node with another executable node.
+2. Replace the `Execute_AI_result` SQL node with another executable node.
 For example, you can use the HTTP Request node.
 3. Update the `GenerateErrorPrompt` node's `prompt` parameter to generate code specific to your target language or framework.